hlsvortex/Hytopia_KeepCrashers/README.md

 First time using typscript the code is a mess but i guess it works?

-Controls
+-Controls
-LMB - Attack 1
+ - LMB - Attack 1
-RMB - Attack 2
+ - RMB - Attack 2
-Space - Jump / Movement Ability
+ - Space - Jump / Movement Ability

 **Keep Crashers** is a team-based PvP game where players compete in King of the Hill battles.
 Capture control points, choose from three distinct classes, and work with your team to secure victory.